OneOneFour/ICSP_Monte_Carlo/README.md

 # ICSP Monte Carlo
 A simulation of how animal populations change over time using the Monte-Carlo method and the Lotkarra-Voltara equations.
-First Year IC summer project by Robert King and Matthew Cotton
+First Year IC summer project by Robert King and Matthew W Cotton

 **File Guide:**